-Now, I know what you’re thinking, and the gifts don’t have to be expensive like my daughter’s teacher’s gifts.
-Here’s a list of 10 inexpensive student gifts.
+Now, I know what you’re thinking, and the gifts don’t have to be expensive like the gifts my daughter received from her teacher.
+Here are 10 inexpensive student gift ideas.

 Popsicles are such easy and inexpensive student gifts.
 Do not freeze these popsicles.
 You will want to give the ice pops to your students unfrozen, but I like to tie a little gift label around them.
-This is something that you can delegate to a parent volunteer to save you time.
-Click here to shop from my affiliate link.
+You can delegate this to a parent volunteer to save you time.

 Children love to build and play with modeling clay.
 They will create anything, plus there are so many benefits for kids playing with this.
-I created a cute label that I tape to the lid of the playdough.
+I created a cute label that I taped to the lid of the playdough.
 It’s always a hit!
-Click here to shop from my Amazon affiliate link.

 These are so fun and easy to do.
 All you need to do is get the math game from my TpT shop and prep like you normally would.
 Place the game in a baggie along with the ways to play and task cards.
-Prepping these for an entire class does take a little longer, so I highly recommend delegating the cutting to a parent volunteer, or you can pace yourself to prep five games per day until you’re done with the class.
+Prepping these for an entire class does take a little longer, so I highly recommend having a parent volunteer prep for you, or you can pace yourself to prep five games per day until you’re done with the class.

 Kids love taking these games home to play with their family, and it’s such an easy way to sneak in some reviews during the summer months.